alisomay/mep/README.md

 `mep` also exposes `random` library from koto.
 You may visit [koto main repository](https://github.com/koto-lang/koto) to understand how to use it.
 You may bring it in scope by writing `import random` in koto scripts.

+## Last words

+Currently `mep` is in early development stage and not stable.
+A release will be made when required stability is achieved.